Don’t Miss These Florence Hidden Gems

 Michelangel's Pieta in the Florence Duomo Museum.

-The Opera del Duomo Museum is my favorite of the Florence hidden gems.
+The Opera del Duomo Museum is my favorite museum in Florence.
 Photo: Plan, Ready, Go.

 Clet Street Art